 Rheumatic fever is a disease that may develop after an infection with group A streptococcus bacteria (such as strep throat or scarlet fever).
 It can cause severe illness in the heart, joints, skin, and brain.

 Rheumatic fever is still common in countries that have a lot of poverty and poor health systems.
 It does not often occur in the United States and other developed countries.
-When rheumatic fever does occur in the US, it is most often in small outbreaks.
-The latest outbreak in the US was in the 1980s.
+When rheumatic fever does occur in the United States, it is most often in small outbreaks.
+The latest outbreak in the United States was in the 1980s.

 Rheumatic fever mainly affects children ages 5 to 15 who have had strep throat or scarlet fever.
 If it occurs, it develops about 14 to 28 days after these illnesses.